DKolmas/DKolmas.github.io/_posts/2020-01-07-Bellman-Equations-Introduction.md

 = \sum_{a}\pi(a\mid s)\sum_{s'}\sum_{r}p(s',r\mid s,a)[r+\gamma \mathbb{E}[G_{t+1} \mid S_{t+1} = s' ]]\\
 = \sum_{a}\pi(a\mid s)\sum_{s',r}p(s',r\mid s,a)[r+\gamma \upsilon_{\pi}(s')],\text(for all )s \in S$$

+The final expression can be read easily as an expected value.
+It is a sim overll all values of the three variables: $$a, s, s'$$.

 ### What you can find in this note?
 1. What Bellman equation can offer to us
 2. Dervivative of Bellman equation for state value